SalmaAlassal/mrNetwork/Router Modes/README.md

 - To connect to Cisco dvice, and setup initial configuration, use a **rollover cable**.

-- Connect the serial port of **console cable** to your serial port on your laptop or PC, and the other end of the cable (RJ45) connect to the console port on the cisco device.
+- Connect the serial port of **console cable** to your serial port on your laptop or PC, and the other end of the cable (RJ45) connect to the console port on the Cisco device.

 - For connection, use a communication utility – terminal emulation program like **HyperTerminal** if using Windows, or **Minicom** if using Linux.
 Also you can use programs like **Putty, Tera Term** or some other application that supports terminal emulation and local serial line connection.